-To comply with State regulations, the Guilford Water District, annually issues a report describing the quality of your drinking water.
+To comply with State regulations, the Mount Upton Water District, annually issues a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, we conducted tests for over 80 contaminants.
-We are proud to report that our system never violated a maximum contaminant level.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level for tested samples.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact George Seneck, Town of Guilford Supervisor, at (607) 895-9966.
+If you have any questions about this report or concerning your drinking water, please contact Susan McIntyre, Supervisor, at (607) 895-9966.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
 The meetings are held the second Wednesday of each month, at 7:00 pm in the Guilford Town Hall.